 Besides some of the most probable reasons mentioned above, certain less likely causes are Down syndrome, skeletal dysplasia, and certain types of anemia, like sickle cell anemia.

 The food that your child eats significantly influences several components of their health, including their ability to grow tall.
 However, it is not the only factor to determine their height.
-Rather than focusing on foods to help them grow tall, focus on giving them nutritious food that keeps them healthy at all times.
+Rather than focusing on foods to help them grow tall, focus on giving them a general nutritious diet that keeps them healthy at all times.
 When the child gets enough nutrition and adequate physical activity, they will grow into healthy adults with ideal weight and height.

 What foods have you added to your child’s diet to increase their height?
 Do share with us in the comments section below.